const-ae/proDA/README.md

 <img src="man/figures/README-qc-mis_barplot-1.png" width="60%" style="display: block; margin: auto;" />

-We can see that the number of missing values differs substantially between samples (between 30% and 90%).
+We can see that the number of missing values differs substantially between samples (between 30% and 90%) in this dataset.
 If we take a look at the intensity distribution for each sample, we see that they differ substantially as well.

 ``` r
 boxplot(abundance_matrix,